ianquigley-sap/clouderp-ai-handson-2024/exercises/ex2/README.md

 ![image](ex2img10.png)

-You may see a message in the terminal stating that the port is already in use (from previewing our application from exercise 1), click **Return** to use any other port for preview
+You may see a message in the terminal stating that the port is already in use (from previewing our application from exercise 1), click **Return/Enter** to use any other port for preview

 ![image](ex2img11.png)